Caturvyūha: Possible Bhita Caturvyuha (2nd century BCE)

-The Bhita statue in the Lucknow Museum, with four characters standing around a central axis, has also been proposed as a Caturvyuha,.
+The Bhita statue in the Lucknow Museum, with four characters standing around a central axis, has also been proposed as a Caturvyuha.
 Vasudeva is standing at the front, and the seated lion, symbol of Samkarsana, is visible on the left.

 An ancient statue from Bhita near Allahabad, with four figures facing in four directions, now in the Lucknow Museum, has been proposed to represent the Caturvyuha concept, although interpretations vary.
 It is dated to the 2nd century BCE on stylistic grounds, being quite similar in style to the monumental Yaksha statues.

 The main figure is bigger than the others, wears a crown and earrings, as well as an ornate necklace and bracelets, and raises his hand in "abahaya mudra", a symbol of deification, and holds jar in the left hand.
 The figure would be Vāsudeva.
 To the proper right side of the crowned figure appears an unidentifiable face, and below it a seated lion.
 This part could identified with Samkarsana, combining anthropomorphic and theriomorphic characteristics, and later associated with Narasimha.
 On the proper left side of the crowned figure also appears an unidentifiable face, and below it a boar on a pedestal, standing on its hind legs, with the front legs joint in the namaskāra gesture of prayer and devotion.
 This could be Aniruddha, later identified with Varaha.
 The figure on the reverse is devoid of ornamentation, the hair is parted in the middle and falls loosely, but both arms are broken, making it impossible to identify their attributes.
 This could be Pradyumna, later associated with Rudra and the fierce-looking Kāpila.

 This sculpture of the Caturvyuha shows the Vrishni heroes, but already associates them with their animal form.
-This seems to prefigure the Vishnu Chaturmurti, in which Vishnu, crowned with a halo, is also flanked by the images of Narasimha and Varaha, with Kāpila in back as seen in the examples from Kashmir.
+This seems to prefigure the Vaikuntha Chaturmurti, in which Vishnu, crowned with a halo, is also flanked by the images of Narasimha and Varaha, with Kāpila in back as seen in the examples from Kashmir.

 The general style of the figures is quite similar to that of the early Yakshas, and it has been suggested that their role might have been understood as parallel: just as the Yakshas are considered as emanations of the Supreme deity Brahman, the four Vyuhas are similarly emanations of Narayana.